prismray/Facebook_Data_Viz/README.md

 **E.1** Although Aash and Ribo are from different countires with diverse backgrounds, they will still have some common advertisers.

 ### **5. Testing:**
 (We have only added images for B, D and E to give an indicative view of our project.
-For all the visualizations and code, refer the nbviewer link: http://nbviewer.jupyter.org/github/prismray/Facebook_Data_Viz/blob/master/Facebook_Analysis_Ribo_Aash.ipynb)
+For all the visualizations and code, refer the Jupyter notebook attached in the repo or the nbviewer link: http://nbviewer.jupyter.org/github/prismray/Facebook_Data_Viz/blob/master/Facebook_Analysis_Ribo_Aash.ipynb)

 To test the above Hypotheses we visualized the following: